jonreymond/lensless_ml/README.md

 # Lensless imaging, deep learning, and deploymnent
+## Description
+Lensless imaging provides a large panel of benefits : cost, size, weight, etc., that are crucial for wearable applications, IoT or medical devices.
+Such setups require the design of reconstruction algorithms to recover the image from the captured measurements.
+Most of the current SoTA recon- struction models use deep learning, but the results provided are hardly reproducible and mostly not meant to be deployed into embedded systems.

+In this work, we implement the work of [Monakhova et al.](https://opg.optica.org/oe/fulltext.cfm?uri=oe-27-20-28075&id=420747) that uses uniquely deep learning, and the work of by [Khan et al](https://arxiv.org/pdf/2010.15440).
+We then present a way to transform these models to be deployable using TensorFlow Lite, and evaluate the benefits of model optimization techniques such as quantization-aware training(QAT), weight pruning, or weight clustering.

+This work is part of a master thesis, where the report can be found [here in the EPFL website](https://infoscience.epfl.ch/entities/publication/50c03138-7854-4097-a9c3-c77571411a65), or in the **`docs/`** folder.

 ## Project Structure
 - **`configs/`**: Stores all configuration files used for different aspects of the project, including datasets, models, and training.